Prioritizing MVP Features: Why Should You Care?

 The feature priority matrix helps product development teams evaluate three key factors associated with adding an MVP feature:

-Impact measures the value a feature will provide to the customers.
+Impact: Impact measures the value a feature will provide to the customers.
 High-impact features improve user experience and should be prioritized.

-Effort estimates the number of resources needed to bring a feature to fruition.
+Effort: Effort estimates the number of resources needed to bring a feature to fruition.

-Risk estimates the degree of difficulty in implementing a feature.
+Risk: Risk estimates the degree of difficulty in implementing a feature.

 While high-impact, low-effort products are good, high-impact, high efforts can be valuable.
 However, it requires careful planning.